Bark for Schools: One Year Later

 Bark for Schools was developed in the wake of the tragic shooting at Parkland, Florida as a way to give back to school communities.
 With the technology for keeping kids safer on their devices already in place in our product for families, we decided to extend our service to all K-12 public and private schools in the U.S. — at no cost to them.

-Since then, we’ve been fortunate to partner with more than 1,000 school districts across the country, helping to protect more than 3 million students from digital dangers.
+Since then, we’ve been fortunate to partner with more than 1,000 school districts across the country, helping to protect their students and communities from digital dangers.
 Below are some of the highlights from the first year of Bark for Schools.

 Bark for Schools by the Numbers

 Our mission at Bark is to help keep kids safer both online and in real life, whether they’re at home or at school.
 External threats like cyberbullying and school shootings have students on edge, and threats like self-harm and suicidal ideation confront them from within.

 Bark for Schools uses advanced artificial intelligence to monitor school-issued G Suite and Office 365 accounts for signs of potential issues, and its algorithms are always evolving to keep up with how students communicate.
 In 2018 alone, Bark for Schools detected more than 3.5 million issues, including:

 - 853,185 student discussions of buying, selling, or taking illicit drugs

 - 521,284 instances of cyberbullying on school-issued accounts